-When we are looking at the digital banking trends through the years, the evolution of Fintechs is self evident.
+When we are looking at the Fintech UX trends through the years, the evolution of Fintech UX design is self-evident.

 What differentiates successful Fintech companies from traditional banks?
 It is the attitude toward their customers and businesses.
 The main aim is to help the customer, not to achieve profit in any way possible.
 It requires completely different business priorities that are built around the user.

 There is a huge difference between the Marketing Age, as we call it, the one before the digital transformation was in full speed, and the Digital Age or, as we call it, the Experience Age.